Peter Young (1951–2018)

 In memory

-Peter Young, aka PY, passed away on 1st November, 2018.
-He will be remembered by his legions of fans for his more than 35 years of broadcasting.
+Peter Young, or PY as he was also known, passed away on 1st November, 2018.
+He will be remembered fondly by his legions of fans for his more than 35 years of radio broadcasting.

-It is no exaggeration to say that PY was responsible for introducing generation after generation of British youth to American soul music via his hugely influential radio show, The Soul Cellar, which he began in 1979.
+It is no exaggeration to say that PY was responsible for introducing generations of British youth to American soul music via his hugely influential radio show, The Soul Cellar, which he began in 1979.

 The Soul Cellar

-Motown, Stax, Atlantic, Chess, and Philadelphia made up the backbone of the show, along with some of the smaller record labels from the Southern States.
+Tracks from the Motown, Stax, Atlantic, Chess, and Philadelphia stables made up the backbone of the show, along with Southern soul from some of the lesser-known record labels.

 Jazz FM

-PY worked for Capital Radio for over a decade before becoming one of Jazz FM’s original presenters when it launched in 1990.
-He also briefly worked for BBC Radio, before returning to Jazz FM—the station he regarded as home.
+After working for Capital Radio for over a decade, PY became one of Jazz FM’s original presenters when it launched in 1990.
+He also briefly worked for BBC Radio, before returning to Jazz FM (later rebranded as Smooth FM) – the station he regarded as home.

 Peter Young at Right On

 In 2004, Peter Young celebrated 25 years of The Soul Cellar.
-He marked the occasion by playing a rare club set at Right On at Sahara Nights in King’s Cross.
+We were honoured that he agreed to mark the occasion by playing a rare club set for us at the Right On all-nighter at Sahara Nights in King’s Cross.
+It was a hugely memorable night for all involved.